 Open a Self-Directed IRA with Madison Trust by completing our simple online application.
 Fund your Self-Directed IRA by transferring or rolling over funds from an existing retirement account, such as an IRA or 401(k), or by making an initial contribution.

 Think about what type of property you are looking to invest in with your Self-Directed IRA.
-Our lending program gives you the opportunity to invest in residential, commercial, industrial, or multi-family properties.
+The non-recourse lending program gives you the opportunity to invest in residential, commercial, industrial, or multi-family properties.